COUNTRY DESCRIPTION: Sierra Leone is a developing country in western Africa still recovering from a ten-year civil war that ended in 2002. English

 In many places, doctors and hospitals expect payment in cash at the time of service.
-Your regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
-Medicare does not pay for any medical care received outside of the United States or its territories.
-If your policy doesn’t cover you when you travel, it is a good idea to take out another policy for your trip.
+Your regular U.S. health insurance may not cover doctor and hospital visits in other countries.
+If your policy doesn’t cover you when you travel, it’s a good idea to take out additional coverage for your trip.
 For more information, please see our medical insurance overseas page.

 Emergency medical evacuation from Sierra Leone can cost more than $100,000 for the airplane alone.
 Fees must be paid before the plane leaves its country of origin.
 Hospital fees are an additional cost, and many hospitals in Europe will not accept a patient without a substantial down payment.
 In addition, an emergency evacuation may take 24-48 hours to arrange, which could be detrimental for a seriously ill or injured patient.

 U.S. citizens visiting Sierra Leone should consider purchasing comprehensive medical evacuation insurance and coverage.
 There are many plans and companies that offer such services.
-Many even offer packages for long term expatriates.
+Many even offer packages for long-term expatriates.
 It is advised to purchase as much coverage as affordable, taking into consideration the potential costs of evacuation, travel plans, and current insurance plans.
-A list of air ambulance companies can be found on the U.S. Department of State’s Medical Insurance page.
+A list of air ambulance companies is available on the U.S. Department of State’s Medical Insurance page.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United